shmckl/CSC306_NewsApp/README.md

 # CSC306_NewsApp
-New Aggregator Android App on XML, Kotlin and Firebase.
+News Aggregator Android App on XML, Kotlin, Firebase and Material Design.

 The app uses Gnews API to fetch news from various media sources and display them in the scrollable list.